KaralinaDubitskaya/Peripherals/README.md

 # Peripherals

 ## Description
-The program generates a cycle for checking and identifying PCI devices, reading the first two fields of the configuration space - Vendor ID (manufacturer) and Device ID (device) codes.
+The program generates a cycle for checking and identifying PCI devices, reading the first two fields of the configuration space: Vendor ID (manufacturer) and Device ID (device) codes.
 Using the structures defined in the header file pci.h, the names of manufacturers and devices are decoded.